hackanda/CoDeScript/README.md

 **You will need the knowledge of libraries like:**

-1. **zipfile :** *reads the zipfile and used for working with files in it.*
+1. **zipfile :** *Reads the zipfile and used for working with files in it.*

-2. **pytesseract :** *takes an image and performs OCR on that image to gather the text.*
+2. **pytesseract :** *Takes an image and performs OCR on that image to gather the text.*

 3. **OpenCV :** *Computer Vision library to detect faces.*

 4. **Pillow :** *Library to crop the faces , draw rectangels on them , creating new images*

 --> Try it on your own first.
-If not getting any idea , you can have a headstart with my code that I have provided with this repo.
+If you are not getting any idea , you can have a headstart with my code that I have provided with this repo.
 If any any update you want to include you can ask for a pull request and you can upgrade the code however you like.

 **All the files are already there in this repo .
 Try Working on it.
 Good Luck! :)**